ozcho/woffu-autologin-script/README.md

 You can set up your bot chatting with @BotFather and get your token.
 Then you have to start a chat with your bot and send a /start command to it.
-To get the chat id you can query (maybe via postman) this url https://api.telegram.org/bot{token}/getUpdates
+To get the chat id you can query (maybe via postman) this url https://api.telegram.org/bot{token}/getUpdates Take in count that it will not notify if is not a working day for you unless you set to True the WOFFU_DEBUG environment variable.